XAP-Software/XAP-Software.github.io/_posts/2022-05-21-django_postfix_email_sending.md

 author: Kobenko Vladislav
 ---

-In case you need to add capabality for sending email notifications from your `Django` app and use `Postfix` mail transfer agent, this article will help you.
+In case you need to add a possibility of sending email notifications from your `Django` app and use `Postfix` mail transfer agent then this article will help you out.

 # Configure settings.py file

-First you need to add following lines in `settings.py` file.
-In `EMAIL_HOST` variable you should insert host address and in `EMAIL_PORT` insert port.
-By default port of your local `Postfix` service is `25`.
+Firstly, you need to add following lines in `settings.py` file.
+You should insert host address in `EMAIL_HOST` variable and insert port in `EMAIL_PORT`.
+Notice, that the port of your local `Postfix` service is `25` by default.

 ```python